-The Company is exempt from Corporation Tax under section 76 of the Taxes Consolidation Act, 1997.
+The Company is exempt from Corporation Tax under Schedule 4, Section 227 of the Taxes Consolidation Act, 1997.

 k.
-RETIREMENT BENEFIT
+RETIREMENT BENEFITS

-The Museum operates a defined benefit pension scheme which is funded annually on a pay as you go basis from monies available to it, including monies provided by The Department of Tourism, Culture, Arts, Gaeltacht, Sports and Media.
+The Museum operates a defined benefit pension scheme which is funded annually on a pay as you go basis from monies available to it, including monies provided by The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.